Install Chef Workstation

 - Follow the steps to accept the license and install Chef Workstation.
 You will have the option to change your install location; by default the installer uses the

 - Optional: Set the default shell.
-On Microsoft Windows it is strongly recommended to use Windows PowerShell instead of
+On Windows it is strongly recommended to use Windows PowerShell instead of

 Alternately, install Chef Workstation using the Chocolatey package manager: